cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/ui-material.md

 Using a custom material works the same as the UI_built-in materials.
 However, there are few items to take into consideration:

 - When the number of custom materials is set to `0` or empty, the default material will be used.
-Please refer to [SpriteComponent](../editor/sprite.md) documentation.
+Please refer to the [SpriteComponent](../editor/sprite.md) documentation.
 - UI does not support multiple materials, the number of custom materials is at most one.
 - When the ui custom material is used, the `Grayscale` function on the panel will be invalid.
 Users can choose to implement this function in the material.
 - After setting the custom material, the `Color` property on the panel will be mixed with the color set in the material itself (if had) to affect the rendering color of the sprite.